Disability does not describe bipolar disorder.

 Usually, I am easy-going, polite, and tactful.
 If you are familiar with the professional and succinct Dr. Jekyll, and his bawdy and cruel Mr. Hyde, you would think I had drunk his evil elixir.
 It's not a matter of having partaken of an excessive amount of alcohol, though my behavior would be recognized as that of a drunk out of control.
 Otherwise, if someone hadn't seen me having one of my fits, they would swear I was a polite little shrinking violet wallflower.

 So, to "stop it," one must discover the reason for this drastic behavior or personality change to happen, and work on removing the cause before problems flare.
-Logical solution to solving my problem, right?
+It's the logical solution to solving my problem, right?
 If you don't want a bomb to blow up in your hands, don't touch a bomb.
 If you don't want a light in the room, turn the light switch off.
 This solution is not only logical, it's easy.

 Great theory, but the application doesn't work.
 The problem with me being comfortable in my jeans is my genes, my inherited genetics.
 I have been diagnosed with bipolar disorder.
-A couple of generations ago, the mental health people called it manic depression.
+A couple of generations ago, mental health professionals called it manic depression.
 Whatever it is called, it's inherited, and it's in my blood, my nervous system, and it's a major part of my biochemistry.